 Here's a flow chart of how data collection and management should work.
 In the AMD, the Reporting Chapter (Chapter 9) describes the data reporting process.

-Documents and records are outlined in Chapter 5 of the Air Monitoring Directive.
+Documents and records were previously outlined in Chapter 5 of the Air Monitoring Directive.
 Documents and records must meet minimum standards.
 It's best to keep these documents and records in a place where they can be easily accessed and preserved for a long time.

 2.1 Documents specific to the project